 Object means a real word entity such as pen, chair, table etc. Object-Oriented Programming is a methodology or paradigm to design a program using classes and objects.
 It simplifies the software development and maintenance by providing some concepts:

 - Object

 - o Class

-- Inheritance
+- o Inheritance

-- Polymorphism
+- o Polymorphism

 - Abstraction

 - Encapsulation